carldgosselin/build-a-stock-price-indicator/020 - Capstone Project - Report.md

 [//]: # "- _If a plot is provided, are the axes, title, and datum clearly defined?_"

-[please view *exploratory_visualization.ipynb* for this section]
+[please view *exploratory_visualization.ipynb* for this section] [also, please view *170_bollinger_bands.ipynb* for this section]
+note:  comments are included in the above files.

 ### Algorithms and Techniques